-While it is possible that you may get lucky and can stream videos in decent quality from certain media streaming services like BBC iPlayer or Comedy Central, you can forget about using Hola VPN for Netflix.
+It’s possible that you may get lucky and stream videos in decent quality from media centers like YouTube.
+But you can forget about using the free Hola VPN for Netflix.

-However, if you are just a tiny bit concerned about your online security and privacy, and have read our review carefully, you know exactly how unsafe it is to use Hola VPN for torrenting or for anything else, for that matter.
+If you’re just a tiny bit concerned about your online security and privacy, you know exactly how unsafe it is to use Hola VPN for torrenting.
+Or, for anything else, for that matter.
 Period.

 Let us show you our list of the best VPN for torrenting to make your decision easier.

 Live chat support

 If we had to assign numerical values to these three words, live chat support, with regard to Hola VPN, well, zero would be the best estimate to be the sum total.
 In English: there is no live chat support at all and even “support” is very questionable.

 Free users can forget about getting any help, live or email alike.

 Imagine a support team for serving over 175 million users globally.
 It’s most likely that only paying users get any kind of support.

 It’s basically almost impossible to get a response for your email, and there isn’t any other way for you to contact the help desk.
 So, good luck with that.
 Naturally, you can also use the FAQ, which is available on the site.